 5. Preet takes BMO to task for trying to add “ETF” to their index mutual fund names to cash in on the popularity of ETFs.

-6. Larry MacDonald explains that financial companies are finding ways around new rules put in place since the near collapse of the financial system.
+6. Larry MacDonald explains that financial companies are finding ways around new rules put in place since the near collapse of the financial system (the web page with this article has disappeared since the time of writing).

 7. Gail Vaz-Oxlade hates the Credit Score and backs up her strong words with sound reasons why the credit score system has problems.